Foundation Year (Year 0)

 For specific information on entry requirements or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search.

 Applicants who wish to undertake this course without the foundation should have five GCSEs including English Language (or Welsh First Language), Mathematics and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England).
-An IELTS (or equivalent) score of 6.5 is required where English is not the first language, as well as one of the following:
+An IELTS (or equivalent) score of 6.5 is required where English is not the first language, plus 112 points from at least 2 A levels (or equivalent).
+Typical offers may include:

 112 points from at least 2 A levels to include grades CC, one to be in a Biological Science; Welsh Baccalaureate Advanced Diploma considered as a third subject